 What Makes This Reviewer Grumpy?

 People today use a lot of contractions in conversational speech.
-In most of the book, there were not enough contractions used, causing the dialogue to sound more formal than I believe was intended; and the word “that” was used too much.
+In most of the book, there were not enough contractions used, causing the dialogue to sound more formal than I believe was intended.
 Other than that, there were the usual things: split infinitives and a lot of missing commas.

 The editor or proofreader should have caught those missing commas.
 Sadly, most editors don’t seem to care about split infinitives anymore.